 What are the risks of contracting a sexually transmitted disease if a woman performed oral sex on a man without a condom?

-Check out Oral Sex and Herpes — A Triple Header and the related Q&As to read more about this issue.
-In the meantime, you likely don't need to worry.
+Check out Oral sex and herpes: A triple header and the related Q&As to read more about this issue.
 Although STI transmission is possible through oral sex, it happens rarely.
-Perhaps with this information you could change your signed name from "worried" to "wary" or "wise"?Alice!
+Perhaps with this information, you could change your signed name from "worried" to "wary" or "wise"?Alice!